 The use of MBC is straightforward, and it can be applied in any medical setting, as proven by the decades of use outside of the mental care area.
 Dr. Tonmoy Sharma, mental health specialist, said the benefits that MBC promises to bring should convince behavioral healthcare specialists that it raises the bar in their treatment approach.

 And the best thing about MBC is its implementation comes with little or no cost for care providers, noted the Sovereign chief.

 Dr. Sharma is making a hard push for the integration of MBC to behavioral treatment amid the increasing incidents of drug overdose in America.
 The U.S. government has practically confirmed that drug addiction has become a national epidemic, with deaths relating to overdose jumping by 300% between 1999 and 2015.

 The Center for Disease Control and Prevention (CDC) had projected that in 2017, around 70,000 Americans died of overdose.
-An aggressive treatment model is the only way to check the scourge, and Dr. Sharma pointed to MBC as an approach just waiting for massive deployment.
+An aggressive treatment model is the only way to check the scourge, and Dr. Tonmoy Sharma, mental health specialist, pointed to MBC as an approach just waiting for massive deployment.
 Health authorities are not expecting substance abuse cases to go down anytime soon, which makes MBC an even more tempting option for medical professionals and the government.